PDM4AR/exercises/docs/00-preliminaries.md

 ## Support

 Use the forums on Piazza for general questions: this way, you can help other students who experience the same issues.
-Open a [github issue](https://github.com/idsc-frazzoli/PDM4AR-exercises/issues) if you suspect that there is a bug in the code or in the instructions.